 The leap from traditional university classes to the coursework in medical school is a vast and formidable one.
 For most students, it requires a completely different mindset than they carried and applied in undergrad work or high school.
 New learning calls for new learning methods.

 The United States Medical Licensing Exam, also called the USMLE, is a perfect example of the increased demands on study time and study skills.
 It’s an intensive experience and requires an approach to match.
-Working with a USMLE tutor in Chicago, IL, allows students to maximize their learning skills and develop new ones that help them absorb and understand complex material.
+Working with a USMLE tutor in Rolling Meadows, IL, allows students to maximize their learning skills and develop new ones that help them absorb and understand complex material.

 Our team at Differential Diagnosis recognizes there’s a big adjustment when studying in med school and for the USMLE, so we’ve put together some handy tips here.

 Familiarize yourself with tests and exams as much as possible.
 Ask about the format and speak with instructors and advanced students regarding which material is most valuable.

 Identify your learning style and tailor your study habits to match.
 Working with a USMLE tutor helps you apply your style to the material.

 You should also identify and assemble all the resources that you will need to prepare for your exams.
 And, finally, make sure that you recognize your limits and don’t exceed them.
 Burning yourself out from too much studying and not enough rest is not a combination for success.